HuginTheCrow/AI-VulnMapper/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)

 ### How Has This Been Tested?
-- [ ] New and existing unit tests pas
+- [ ] New and existing unit tests pass locally with my ch